Two-Way Data Synchronization Meaning and Best Practices

 One-way sync: It will sync newly added or changed files from source directory to the destination directory, which means the files changed in the destination will not be synced back to the source.
 Therefore, it will protect you all the files in the source against the deletion or edition by human error.

-As you can imagine, two-way sync (bidirectional sync) will sync files both ways, which means all the newly added or changed files in source will be synced to the destination, meanwhile, the added or updated files in the destination will be synchronized to the source.
+Two- Way Sync (bidirectional sync): As you can imagine, it will sync files both ways, which means all the newly created, deleted or changed files in source will be synced to the destination, meanwhile, these files in the destination will be synchronized to the source.
 Two way sync will always keep the files in source and destination exactly the same.

 Sync two NAS (Synology or QNAP) from each other to share the files on two sides.

-Or other situations you may need the two way data synchronization.
-How to perform two way file sync easily in Windows 10/8/7?
+Or other situations you may need two way data synchronization.

-If you would like to do Bi-directional sync (two way sync), it’s highly recommended to use the best two way sync software - AOMEI Backupper Professional, which is designed for Windows XP, Vista, 7, 8, 8.1 and 10, including 32-bit and 64-bit, to sync files easily.
+We recommend you using AOMEI Backupper Professional, it is designed for Windows XP, Vista, 7, 8, 8.1 and 10, including 32-bit and 64-bit, and allows you to enjoy the following:

 To show you how to set up a two way data synchronization task with the best file synchronization software - AOMEI Backupper Professional, please refer to the two way data synchronization best practices (take NAS to NAS sync for example):

 Please download the best two way sync software 30 day free trial to have a try.
 For server users, try AOMEI Backupper Server!

 Step 1.
 Launch the two way sync software - AOMEI Backupper Professional, select Sync > Two Way Sync in turn.

 Step 2.
 Click + Add Folder > Share/NAS.